 Tuition is due seven calendar days before the first day of class.
 Pay on time or you will get a hold placed on your account and your classes may be dropped.

-If you have lived outside of the U.S. or Canada for six months or more within the last five years, you are required to have a tuberculosis skin test.
+If you have lived outside of the U.S. or Canada for six months or more within the last five years, you must get a tuberculosis skin test.
 If you do not comply by the first day of classes a TB hold will be placed on your record.
-If you have any questions, please call 801-422-5134 or 801-422-7711.More Info
+If you have any questions, please call 801-422-5134.More Info about TB Tests

 As a BYU student you should seek to be totally honest in your dealings with others.
 You should complete and be evaluated on your own work.
 You should avoid academic dishonesty and misconduct in all its forms, including but not limited to plagiarism, fabrication or falsification, cheating, and other academic misconduct.

 For ecclesiastical endorsement questions, and questions or reports about honor code violations, visit the Honor Code Office.Academic Honesty Policy